nodejs/github-bot/README.md

 README
 # NinjaByte-Bot
-- NinjaByte-Bot, is a customized and integrated bot, built from a mixture of bot linguistics.
+- is a customized and integrated bot, built from a mixture of bot linguistics.
-  • the main bot coding used is Kalopsia, BuildNinja and Nodejs.
+  • The main bot coding used is Kalopsia, BuildNinja and Nodejs.
-'''---
-** The Node.js Foundation members use this bot to help manage [the repositories of the GitHub organization](https://github.com/nodejs).
+  • The Node.js Foundation members use this bot to help manage [the repositories of the GitHub organization](https://github.com/nodejs).

 It executes [scripts](https://github.com/nodejs/github-bot/tree/master/scripts) in response to events that are pushed to it via GitHub webhooks.
 All [repositories](https://github.com/nodejs) that use this bot have the same webhook url & secret configured (there is only 1 bot instance).
 Org-wide webhooks are not allowed.